27 January 2020

 The contract administrator should be consulted by the pre-sales team well prior to receiving the AS-SOLD package.
 The sales team are advised to seek the guidance of the contract administrator (particularly for assessing proposed terms and conditions by customers) early in the process, during the capture planning and bidding stages.

 Regular consultation with the contract administrator and "push-back" (rejecting dud As-SOLD packages) educates the sales team over time resulting in a more efficient sales process.
 The sales team develop a strong instinct for projects that are likely to "get up" and avoid chasing ghosts.

 The contract administrator is a key control for ensuring the company avoids taking on vampire projects

 Having been fully accepted and approved (as controlled by the contract administrator) the project can be passed through to the production team for initial planning and set-up...

-The Production Manager has signed the project off which is his/her acknowledgement that the proposed schedule is achievable, the cost budget is achievable, and the project is technically feasible.
-The project can now be slotted into the schedule and man-power and resources can be allocated.
+The Production Manager has signed the project of which is his/her acknowledgement that the proposed schedule is achievable, the cost budget is achievable, and the project is technically feasible.
+The project can now be slotted into the schedule and manpower and resources can be allocated.